suneeshjacob/ACRoD/examples/Jacobian/Planar robots/4R4P_parallel_robot.md

 \bf{\widetilde{J}} = \bf{J_a}-\bf{J_p}\bf{A^{-1}\_p}\bf{A_a}
 $$

 [1] Jacob, Akkarapakam Suneesh, and Rituparna Datta.
-"A Generalised Method for Multi-objective Optimisation of Performance Parameters for Dimensional Synthesis of Robotic Manipulators Around a Specified End-effector Point" International Journal of Intelligent Robotics and Applications $\\emph{(submitted)*}$ (2022).
+"A Generalised Method for Multi-objective Optimisation of Performance Parameters for Dimensional Synthesis of Robotic Manipulators Around a Specified End-effector Point" International Journal of Intelligent Robotics and Applications __(submitted)*__ (2022).